 - New acquaintances expressing gushy, undying affection

-- Recent change of title to the house in favor of a “friend” when the older person is incapable of understanding the nature of the transaction or an eviction notice arrives when the older person thought he or she owned the house.
+- A recent change of title to the house in favor of a “friend” when the older person is incapable of understanding the nature of the transaction or an eviction notice arrives when the older person thought he or she owned the house

 - Canceled checks no longer sent to the older person’s house

 - Promises of “lifelong care” in exchange for willing or deeding property/bank accounts to a caregiver

 - An older person is placed in a nursing home below their financial means.

 - An older person complains that they used to have money but do not have it anymore.